MohanaChaitanya25/HAND-CRICKET-GUI/README.md

 # HAND-CRICKET-GUI

-This is a small Hand Cricket GUI game created using Python.
+This is a Hand Cricket GUI game created using Python.

 ## Technologies Used
 - **LANGUAGE** : PYTHON